ZSoumia/Continous-control-Agent/README.md

 Thus the goal is to maintain the position of the arm toward the target for as many time steps as possible.

 ## 2.2 Solving the environement:
-This taks is considered silved if we reach an average reward of +30.0 over 100 episodes or more.
+This taks is considered solved if we reach an average reward of +30.0 over 100 episodes or more.

 ## 3. Getting started
 If you wish to reproduce this work you need to setup the enviornement by following this section :